 Claire Kendall

-Dr. Claire Kendall is a Full Professor with the Department of Family Medicine and cross-appointed to the School of Epidemiology and Public Health.
+Dr. Kendall is a Full Professor with the Department of Family Medicine and cross-appointed to the School of Epidemiology and Public Health.
 She is Associate Dean of Social Accountability, an investigator with numerous research organizations, and a family physician with the Bruyère Academic Family Health Team.

 Dr. Kendall brings an unwavering and respected voice to the table for vulnerable populations, helping establish a more equitable, inclusive and integrated health care system.
 She has championed numerous initiatives aimed at integrating social accountability into the core functions of the Faculty, and is committed to graduating the next generation of socially accountable physicians and health scientists, supporting research for social impact, and positioning the Faculty as a true partner in improving the health of our community.